Implantable Device Replacement Procedure

 Pacemakers and implantable cardioverter defibrillators (ICDs) are heart devices.
 They

-are surgically placed in people.
-Pacemakers are used to treat slow heart rhythms.
+are surgically implanted in people who need them.
+Pacemakers are used to treat slow

 These devices have two main parts: a pulse generator and a set of wires (leads).

 The pulse generator is a small metal box.
 It contains electric circuits and a battery.